EbookFoundation/capstone-projects/pgiab.md

 ## Plan

-To build off of open source software which will allow us to circumvent distribution cost, compression concerns, and the adoption rate of our software.
-Currently Internet in A Box (internet-in-a-box.org) and Kiwix (kiwix.org) are open source platforms which allow the easy serving of ZIMs.
-ZIMs are highly compressed versions of STATIC webpages (https://en.wikipedia.org/wiki/ZIM_(file_format)).
+To build off of open source software which will effectively circumvent distribution cost, compression concerns, and the improve the overall adoption rate of Project Gutenberg In A Box.
+Currently Internet in A Box (internet-in-a-box.org) and Kiwix (kiwix.org) are open source platforms which serve webpages that have been scraped from online.
+These scraped webpages must be stored as STATIC webpages and then compressed into the ZIM file type.
+ZIMs are the portable modules which iiab and kiwix support. https://en.wikipedia.org/wiki/ZIM_(file_format)

-Current websites which are hosted as zims have to be scraped, stored statically, and compressed.
 Currently project gutenberg exists as a ZIM and the source code to create it is open source, https://github.com/openzim/gutenberg.
-We plan to contribute to edit the source code of the project gutenberg zim and distribute it so that the open source platforms can host it.
+We plan to edit the source code of the project gutenberg zim repository to support our goals and distribute it to the open source platforms.

 ## Goal